This post was originally published on June 1, 2012, and has been updated. The last previous update was June 4, 2021.

 Create a professional profile

-Then click the pencil to edit your profile.
+Click the pencil to edit components of your profile.

-You can format your profile card to make it more authoritative and easier to recognize.
-The first step is to edit your name and avatar, the next is your bio.
+Edit your profile card to make it more authoritative and easier to recognize.
+The first step is to edit your name and avatar, the next is to edit your bio.

-Hover over your avatar to change it.
+Hover over your profile photo to change it.
 Your image should be 200 x 200 pixels.
 Note that the image should look good in a round (not square) format.
+For best results, use a PNG file.

 Edit your name

-Click the pencil next to your name to edit it.
-You can use a name that reflects your role in the organization.
+Click the pencil next to the profile name to edit it.
+You can use a name that reflects your role in the organization, the name or your department, or even your organization.
 For example, if you are the GIS manager for a city you may want to use your city as the name or may want to include your title.
-Your actual user name will always be displayed underneath.
+Your actual user name will always be displayed underneath and cannot be changed.

 Edit your bio

-Your biography is the most important part of your profile, as it lets viewers know of who you are, what your role is, or a little more about the organization that you represent.
+Your bio is the most important part of your profile, as it lets viewers know of who you are, what your role is, or a little more about the organization that you represent.

 Tip: Keep your bio brief while still being informative.
 Insert carriage returns to break up long paragraphs for easier reading.
 You can add special characters (like the mail and phone symbols shown below) using HTML decimal codes.